anu-shka-singh/BruteForce-UrbanSeva/README.md

 # Urban Seva
-Connecting Communities, Solving Urban Challenges
+Connecting Communities, Solving Urban Challenges.

 Our app emerges as a beacon of change and progress in a world where citizens' voices often go unheard and essential infrastructure issues linger unresolved.
 It addresses the age-old problem of inefficient communication between citizens and their government.
 This brings transparency to the forefront, enabling real-time issue reporting and verification, fostering community engagement, and empowering governments to act swiftly and efficiently.